sankalp1999/Competitive-Programming/Resources/README.md

+**This is my personal space to keep track of stuff other than Notion.
+Currently, not doing CP that much maintaining to-dos**

+**Record important links/stuff if you found them useful atleast once.
+Don't explore to store stuff.
+That is hoarding.**
 Approach:

 Active learning approach with emphasis more on practicing problems and learning concepts on the go.
 Not to hoard and search for resources or procrastinate by reading stuff and be pragmatic.
 I would not write much about philosphies here.